NamesMT/RooFlow-generic/CONTRIBUTING.md

 **Project Structure:**

-The RooFlow project requires/consists of the following files, which you need to copy and place into the root directory:
+The RooFlow development requires/consists of the following files, which you need to copy from `src` and place into the root directory:

 * `.roo/`: A directory containing the system prompts.
   * `system-prompt-architect`: System prompt for Architect mode.